flyonspeed/TronView/README.md

 ## Steps to get the HUD software running

 1) WIFI.
 You’ll want to get the pi on your wifi network so it can download the latest source.
-You can google for directions on how to do that.
+Here are some instructions online that might help.  https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

-2) install git command.   running the following on the command line.
+2) install git command.
+This will let you get the latest source from github directly onto the pi.

 `sudo apt-get -y install git`